sudhirj/active_datastore/README.md

 	rollback_response.data.kind    # Should be "datastore#rollbackResponse"

-Remeber that both the request body and the `response.data` are hashes with camel case keys, as shown in the [docs](https://developers.google.com/datastore/docs/apis/v1beta1/datasets/lookup#response).
-I know it's a little inconsistent that way, but an effort to deeply walk through each hash and convert keys will probably be more trouble than it's worth.
+Both the request body and the `response.data` are hashes with camel case keys, as shown in the [docs](https://developers.google.com/datastore/docs/apis/v1beta1/datasets/lookup#response).
+Using camelCase for the request and response while underscore_case for the method names is a little inconsistent, but any effort to deeply walk through each hash and convert keys will probably be more trouble than it's worth.

 ## Contributing

 1. Fork the repo
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b bug-fix`)
 3. **WRITE GOOD AND CLEAR TESTS**.
 Do remember that this gem may be used in production to serve millions of requests.
 Bugs can be catastrophic.
 Also, I can't merge and maintain code I don't fully understand.
-4. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Fixed bug!'`)
-5. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin bug-fix`)
 6. Create new Pull Request

+Please do the same for features you'd like to add, but send the pull request fast and early so we can talk about it and not do things twice.
+[Pull requests are conversations.](https://github.com/blog/1124-how-we-use-pull-requests-to-build-github)